Sequence entropy tuples and mean sensitive tuples: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for a very careful reading and many useful comments, which helped us to improve the paper.
 Research of Jie Li is supported by NNSF of China (Grant No. 12031019); Chunlin Liu is partially supported by NNSF of China (Grant No. 12090012); Siming Tu is supported by NNSF of China (Grant No. 11801584 and No. 12171175); and Tao Yu is supported by NNSF of China (Grant No. 12001354) and STU Scientific Research Foundation for Talents (Grant No. NTF19047).

 \begin{appendix}